SuzukoUsami/Platformer/readme.md

 	- menu can be clickable with thr controller,

  ### fix:
-	- loading when no save file is present,
+	- loading when no save file is present,- fire worm can't shoot player when above him,
 	- when player is dead reload scene!!!,
-	- fire worm can't shoot player when above him,

  ### ideas: